markets/flip-on-fail/README.md

 throw new Error('This is an error!')
 ```

-You can also flip when using `console.error`, making debugging even funnier!
+Flips are also enabled when using `console.error`, because who doesn't love a dramatic table flip during debugging?

 ```javascript
 // Will throw: (╯°□°)╯︵ ┻━┻ This is a console error message!